 The Opal Card system, introduced in 2012, has played a key role in providing valuable data not only for optimising passenger flow but also for tackling fare evasion.

 Based on this data TfNSW reported that fare evasion cost local taxpayers $83M in 2018 alone.
-This amount would have otherwise been invested back in upgrading the service network.

-Ongoing effort to discourage fare-dodging
+Ongoing effort to discourage fare evasion